dockcodes/assistforwcag-laravel/README.md

 # AssistForWCAG Laravel Package

 This package allows you to quickly integrate the Assist for WCAG accessibility widget into your Laravel application.
-Using environment variables for configuration, you can generate the necessary JavaScript snippet and insert it anywhere on your site with a Blade directive (`@accessibilityWidget`) or directly in PHP.
+Using environment variables for configuration, you can generate the necessary JavaScript snippet and insert it anywhere on your site with a Blade directive (`@assistForWCAG`) or directly in PHP.

 Features:
 - Easy setup with environment variables
 - Blade directive for simple insertion
--

 ## Installation

 ### 1. Require package in your  `composer.json`: